 With medieval roots, Rozata is part of the history of the town Dubrovnik; its recipe is generations and generations old.

 The pudding looks and tastes like crème caramel.
 But it’s not a true rozata if it’s not made with the Dubrovnik liqueur known as Rozalin (rose hip liqueur).

 Croatian cuisine has come a long way in recent years as the country has welcomed more and more visitors.
 But we still honor our time-tested traditional food.
 And desserts and sweets are an integral part of our gastronomical culture.

 When you visit Croatia, you’re sure to love these popular Croatian desserts.
 They’re just one more reason why you must put Croatia on your travel bucket list!

-From Dubrovnik’s swimming beaches to medieval towns to idyllic islands – and of course its cuisine (and desserts!) – Croatia will turn out to be one of your absolute favorite countries in the world.
+From idyllic islands and Dubrovnik’s swimming beaches to medieval towns – and of course its cuisine (and desserts!) – Croatia will turn out to be one of your absolute favorite countries in the world.